top of page

 City Slams Registration

 INTERESTED?
-City Slams Second Season Sign-Ups - Claim Your City!
+City Slams Third Season Sign-Ups - Claim Your City!
 JOIN US!Cities across the nation are embracing the idea of forming teams through City Slams, a series of short tournaments known for their fair play and enjoyable atmosphere.
 Each city is limited to one team, ensuring a level playing field.
 Whether you wish to participate as a player and be assigned to a team or take charge as the Captain and organize a team, the doors are open for you to join us and be part of this exciting initiative.

 • All players are required to register and pay the full registration fees for the entire event at this stage.

-• Conga Sports members can register for $49.
+• Conga Sports members can register for $69.

-• Non-members can register for $89, which includes a 1-year Conga Sports membership along with various exciting benefits.
+• Non-members can register for $95, which includes a 1-year Conga Sports membership along with various exciting benefits.

 FAQ